The Ego and the Persona in Jungian Psychology

 Forming a Persona

-The persona begins to form in the early childhood.
-Building a persona is a process of integrating into the personality the acceptable traits.
-Children conform to the wishes and expectations of parents, peers, and teachers.
-They quickly learn that certain attitudes and behaviours are acceptable and rewarded with approval.
-On the other hand, the unacceptable behaviours result in punishment or the withdrawal of love.
+The persona begins to form in early childhood.
+Building a persona is a process of integrating acceptable traits into the personality.
+Children conform to the wishes and expectations of parents, peers, and teachers, quickly learning that certain attitudes and behaviours are rewarded with approval.
+On the other hand, unacceptable behaviours often result in punishment or the withdrawal of love.
 The socially undesirable aspects are relegated to the personal unconscious, forming the shadow complex.
-The persona is the mostly conscious or easily consciously accessible side of our psyche.
+The persona is the mostly conscious, or easily accessible, side of our psyche.
+For those asking what is ego and persona in C.G.
+Jung psychology, it refers to the balance between the outward mask and the inner self.
+The meaning of persona archetypes in C.G.
+Jung psychology lies in their role as symbolic patterns that shape identity, social behaviour, and the relationship between self and society.

 Positive and Negative Aspects of the Persona